amazon-archives/amplify-photo-gallery-workshop/workshop-content/content/40_graphql/10_setting_up_appsync.md

 ### Adding an AWS AppSync API

+{{% notice warning %}}
+In the steps below you will be prompted to enter a name when creating a new AppSync API. **You must enter _photoalbums_ as the API name.** There are code samples later on in this workshop that depend on variables that are automatically generated based on this API name.
+{{% /notice %}}

 **➡️ From the photoalbums directory, run** `amplify add api` and respond to the prompts like this:
 ```text
 $ amplify add api